- INSPECTION -

 Also include name brands of premium appliances, windows, and doors (like Viking, Sub-Zero, Thermador, etc.) as this indicates quality.

-Remember to touch on any nice neighborhood or location features, too.
-You may be close to certain districts or attractions, or maybe have amenities nearby like walking trails, parks, or even a community pool.
+Note any nice neighborhood or location features, too.
+The home may be close to certain districts or attractions, or maybe have amenities nearby like walking trails, parks, or a community pool.
 Also note a highly-rated school system if it is in your area (this must remain fact based, like "A-rated schools."
-Subjective terms like "good" can violate the Fair Housing Act.
-More on this later.).
+Subjective terms like "good" can violate the Fair Housing Act).

 CLOSING / CALL TO ACTION

-The last part of the description conveys a sense of excitement or urgency that can help prod buyers to act.
-Sometimes these can sound cheesy to us and we don't think they are always helpful, but it may work for you.
+The closing conveys a sense of excitement or urgency that can help prod buyers to act.
+Sometimes this section can be harmful if it sounds too cheesy, but it is helpful if done well.

-Don’t forget to mention that by using YELLOW, you are helping buyers save time and money, which is helpful to selling your home.
+Don’t forget to mention that by using YELLOW, you are helping buyers save time and money!

 By law, sellers must disclose any material defects of the home that they are aware of.